hazelcast/hazelcast-reference-manual/src/List-Quorum.md

-### Split-Brain Protection for IList & TransactionalList
+### Split-Brain Protection for IList and TransactionalList

 IList & TransactionalList can be configured to check for a minimum number of available members before applying queue operations (see [Split-Brain Protection](#split-brain-protection)).
 This is a check to avoid performing successful queue operations on all parts of a cluster during a network partition.